Possibly from the name of the River Culm in Devon, England. This name is seen in the Domesday book as Culmstoke or Colmstoke.

 both meaning "dragon", both via Latin from Greek δρακων (drakon)

 Occupational name for a maker or seller of woolen cloth, from Anglo-Norman French draper

 's clearing" in Old English.
 The surname was borne by a British noble family.

 From the noble title, which was originally from Latin dux

 "leader".
-It was an occupational surname for a person who behaved like a duke, or who worked in a duke's household.
+It was a nickname for a person who behaved like a duke, or who worked in a duke's household.

 DUNN English, Scottish, Irish